 WHO IS THIS FOR

-Anyone who suffers from long-sightedness, including difficulties with reading.
+Anyone who struggles to focus on things up-close or suffers from long-sightedness, including difficulties with reading.
 This usually means that candidates are middle-aged or older.

 People who have undergone laser eye surgery and require supplementary surgery to correct issues arising from the procedure.

 People who are long-sighted, but don't want to wear reading glasses or contact lenses.

 Individuals who are free of eye diseases and do not suffer from autoimmune syndromes.

 The surgery lasts 1-2 hours, depending on whether one or both eyes are involved.

 Recovery times are usually very quick; you can return to normal life 1-3 days after surgery.

 There may be a need to refrain from strenuous activities for 2 months following surgery.